PredixDev/predix-analytics-sample/README.md

 `{"number1": 123, "number2": 456}`

-For more information on developing analytics for use with Predix Analytics, see "Analytic Development" in the Predix Analytics Services documentation on Predix IO.
+For more information on developing analytics for use with Predix Analytics, see [Analytic Development](https://www.predix.io/docs/#Qd2kPYb7) on Predix IO.

 ## Sample Orchestration Workflows

 **[Sample Orchestration Workflows](orchestrations)**

-For more information on running orchestrations in Predix Analytics, see "Using the Analytics Runtime Service" in the Predix Analytics Services documentation on Predix IO.
+For more information on running orchestrations in Predix Analytics, see [Using the Analytics Runtime Service](https://www.predix.io/docs/#pM5fe0l) on Predix IO.

 ## Postman Collections